zanadoman/hyprdots/README.md

 #### steam
 - Storage: Add Drive
-- Compatibility: Enable Steam Play for supported titles: on
+- Compatibility: Enable Steam Play for all other titles: on
 - Controller: PlayStation Controller Support: Enabled

 #### spotify-launcher
-- Startup and window behaviour: Close button should minimize Spotify window: on
+- Startup and window behaviour: Close button should minimize the Spotify window: on